PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="071" /><label for="071">![071](/assets/slides/incident_response/incident_response.071.jpeg)</label>
 _071. Litigating policy during an incident.
 [Docs Reference](/resources/anti_patterns/#discussing-process-and-policy-decisions-during-the-incident-call)_

 Just like with severities, policy and processes should not be discussed during an incident.
-The current process should be followed, and any concerns should be raised afterwards, either during a post-mortem or directly to the team managing the incident response process.
+The current process should be followed, and any concerns should be raised afterwards, either during a postmortem or directly to the team managing the incident response process.

 Trying to change the process during an incident is only going to prolong the current incident.
 That's not the time to have that discussion.